rahul-gharat/dronahq-docs/docs/connecting-via-ssh-keys.md

 To successfully establish a connection between DronaHQ and your host server, a user named `dronahq` needs to be created on the server.
 Additionally, the `public SSH key` should be added to the host server's `authorized_keys` file.
 The process differs slightly for Ubuntu and Windows Server.
 Below are the steps for Ubuntu.

-### 1. Create `dronahq` User on Ubuntu
+### 1. Create a User on Ubuntu

-Run the following command to add a new user named `dronahq` without a password:
+Run the following command to add a new user, let say the name is `dronahq`; without a password:

 ```bash
 sudo adduser dronahq --disabled-password